Diversity, Equity, and Inclusion in Sustainability

 The United States Environmental Protection Agency (EPA) defines environmental justice as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
+We recognize that sustainability is not separate from racial justice.
+The two are intertwined as many BIPOC (Black, Indigenous, and People of Color) communities are affected by higher rates of environmental harms or environmental racism.
+A more sustainable society must necessarily be a more just society.
+This is why we strive to advance equity and justice for marginalized communities in the sustainability movement and our global society.

 - The Quest for Environmental Justice by Robert Bullard